La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi sanji le nu mi sanji**
 > _I am aware that I'm aware._
 > _I am self-conscious._

+sipna
+: x1 sleeps

+cikna
+: x1 is awake

+ganse
+: observer x1 senses, notices some stimulus (event) by mrans x3

+sanji
+: x1 is conscious, aware of x2 (event)

+**ganse** doesn't imply any mental processing; it just describes perception, recognition, detection of some stimulus via sensory channels (specified in x3).

+On the other hand, **sanji** describes passive sensing which involves mental processing but not necessarily via sensory inputs at all (some mental relationships are not detected by the senses).

 ### Emotions: «**cmila**» — ‘_to laugh_’, «**cisma**» — ‘_to smile_’